ayesh-aa/nosql-challenge/README.md

 This project involves analyzing food establishment data from the UK, stored in a MongoDB database.
 The primary objective is to perform exploratory analysis on the data to answer specific queries related to hygiene scores, rating values, and other criteria.

 Prerequisites
-Before you begin, ensure you have the following installed:
+Before we begin, ensure we mmust have the following installed:

 Python 3.x
 MongoDB